Senja-P/Senja-P/README.md

 # <H1> **Hello, I’m Senja**

-A creative Data Analyst and Project Specialist with excellent problem solving skills.
+A creative Data Analyst and Project & Resource Specialist with excellent problem solving skills.
 I completed a [Data Analytics certification course at CareerFoundry](https://careerfoundry.com/en/courses/become-a-data-analyst/) in November 2021.
 In the Data Immersion course I learned to implement statistical methods in business environments and use analytics tools and techniques; SQL databases, Python scripts, Excel and data visualisations in Tableau.

 You find more about me [here](https://github.com/Senja-P/About_Me).